Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Pnn** Port to request data through, same numbering as in M575 command (1 = first aux port, 2 = second aux port).
-The port must already have been put into Modbus mode using M575.
+The port must already have been put into Device mode using M575.
 * **Bnn** How many bytes to read
 * **V"name"** (optional) name of variable to receive data into.
 If this parameter is not present then the data read is output to the console.

 ### Order dependency

-The port used by the P parameter must already have been set to Modbus mode using [M575](/User_manual/Reference/Gcodes/M575).
+The port used by the P parameter must already have been set to Device mode using [M575](/User_manual/Reference/Gcodes/M575).

 ### Examples
 <br>